 Other Community Centre Development Options

-While we don’t currently have a Fundraising Director (hint, hint), based on research I have identified 21 possible grant sources, including 15 for landscaping, three for programming and three for capital projects.
+While we don’t currently have a Fundraising Director (hint, hint), based on research there are at lease 21 possible grant sources, including 15 for landscaping, three for programming and three for capital projects.
 Other sources could involve a Community fundraising campaign (as has been done in the past) and searches for private investment sources.

-However, as indicated, prior to applying for funding there is a need to identify/list and prioritize projects first – which must involve transparency and communication with Community Members who in effect have provided the funding and will benefit from any investment.
-This will involve use of the website, Spirit newsletter, and Community meetings/workshops.
+Prior to applying for funding there is a need to identify/list and prioritize projects first and the Board makes an effort to involve transparency and communication with Community Members who in effect have provided the funding and will benefit from any investment.
+This involves the use of the website, Spirit newsletter, and Community meetings/workshops.
 Please stay tuned for more information, and we look forward to any assistance you can provide.

 Site Development Director